 Experimenting With Arrangements

-Play with texture and material contrast by using jute or sisal as a base with a softer wool or shag on top.
-Mix patterns and scales—bold over subtle, large with intricate.
+You can play with texture and material contrast by using a jute or sisal base with a much softer wool or shag rug on top.
+Mixing up the patterns and scales, like putting a bold print over a subtle one, is a great way to show off your style.

 Enhancing With Seasonal Décor

-Embrace warm, earthy tones like rust, olive green, and deep brown through textiles and statement furniture.
+You should embrace those warm, earthy tones like rust, olive green, and deep brown through your pillows and statement furniture.
+Adding layered textures with chunky knits, velvet, and even some rattan will really drive home that cozy vibe.

 Personalizing With Unique Accents

-Incorporate ethnic prints or vibrant colors to tell personal stories.
-Opt for unique placements, such as diagonal arrangements, to create dynamic focal points and make your space truly yours.
+The most unique placements, like diagonal arrangements, can create those dynamic focal points that make your space feel truly yours.